 The Deadliest Thing In The Water?

-Two bites (presumably sharks), happening the same day along the Amelia Island shoreline this past week, put the city of Fernandina Beach, Florida in the national news (read more details about these incidents further below).
+Two bites (presumably sharks), happening the same day along the Amelia Island shoreline this past week, launched the city of Fernandina Beach like a rocket into the national news (read more details about these incidents further below).
 The good news?
 These bites were “non-life-threatening-injuries,” according to the statement issued that day (July 13, 2018) by the Fernandina Beach Police Department.

 16 Florida Rip Current Deaths In 6 Months